Kim Dong-jun: ZE:A

-Kim entered a nine-membered group called "Children of Empire".
-In 2009, they started in Mnet "Children of Empire" and "Children of Empire Returns", where they tour the country doing guerilla performances.
-Later the group faced controversy in December following the similarities of the group's name to Brown Eyed Girls' JeA.
+Kim joined a nine-member group called "Children of Empire".
+In 2009.
+The group started in Mnet as "Children of Empire" and "Children of Empire Returns", and toured South Korea doing guerilla performances.
+Later the group faced controversy in December 2009 following the similarities of the group's name to Brown Eyed Girls' JeA.
 The group later changed the pronunciation of the name to avoid implications.
 On January 7, 2010, the group debuted with their EP, Nativity under the name ZE:A.

 ZE:A J solo project has released solo track for Kevin, Heechul and Dongjun.
 Dongjun was the last member to release solo track "Healing" on May 3.
 The track was composed and written by himself.

 Other activities

 Kim made many appearances in Let's Go Dream Team Season 2 as a Dream Team member.

-Kim won two gold medals in the Idol Athletes Chuseok Special on August 27, 2011, in men's 100 meter and 110 meter hurdles against other idols.
+Kim won two gold medals in the Idol Athletes Chuseok Special on August 27, 2011, in men's 100-meter and 110-meter hurdles against other idols.

 Kim was appointed as a torch bearer at the 17th Asian Incheon Games 2014.

 2017–present

 In June 2017, Kim joined Gold Moon Entertainment after his contract with Star Empire Entertainment ended.
 The CEO of his new agency was ZE:A's former manager, Hwang Jung-moon.
 In August 2017, it was reported that Gold Moon Entertainment, The Vibe Entertainment and Asakusa Games had merged and now operate under the name "Major 9."

 In July 2017, it was reported that Kim was set to star OCN's new drama, Black, portraying a second generation chaebol.

-In May 2018, Kim starred on tvN's drama About Time portraying a musical director who is known for his genius abilities, but lacks humanity.
+In May 2018, Kim starred on tvN's drama About Time portraying a musical director who is known for his genius abilities, but lacking humanity.

 Kim has been a cast member of the TV show Delicious Rendezvous since December 2019.

 Personal life

 Kim enlisted as an active duty soldier on July 12, 2021.
 He completed basic military training in first place and was selected as a special warrior.
-Currently, he’s serving as an assistant instructor at the Korea Army Training Center.
+He served as an assistant instructor at the Korea Army Training Center.

 While serving in the military, Kim appeared in the 5th episode of tvN variety program The Backpacker Chef which aired on June 23, 2022.
 At that time, he had been promoted to a corporal and was serving as an assistant in the 1st Infantry Recruit Training Battalion.
 He was discharged on January 11, 2023.